Practical Guides

 What we would do instead

 Use the £10 you saved to upgrade lunch.
 Buy a proper waterproof.
 Tip the caddie.
 Put it toward a hire-car upgrade so you don't sit in a Yaris for ten days.
+Buy a half-bottle of Glenfiddich 18 at the distillery shop.
 There are dozens of better uses for a tenner on a Scottish golf trip than a sliver of insurance you will probably never claim.

 If you are reading this and thinking "but I want to be safe" — the way to be safe is to make sure your trip-level travel insurance is good and then stop worrying about per-round add-ons.
-There is a longer letter on the bigger question if you want it.
+The cluster's Insurance Picker walks through the right kind of cover in two minutes; the longer letter on whether you need golf insurance at all handles the bigger question.

 Yours, slightly cynically,